Drunk Driving Accidents: Financial Compensation for New Year’s

-Given the celebratory atmosphere, New Year’s is perhaps the worst holiday for drunk driving on the calendar.
+Given the celebratory atmosphere, New Year’s is perhaps the worst holiday for Drunk Driving Accidents on the calendar.
 Unfortunately, many people feel the need to get behind the wheel, even after they have had too much to drink.
 The result is that everyone else around them on the road is in increased danger.

 For New Year’s 2020, police in California were very busy arresting drunk drivers.
 They made nearly 500 arrests in a 30-hour span.
 This amounted to one DUI arrest every four minutes.
 For every drunk driver arrested, there were likely countless more who were not caught by police.
 This followed a New Year’s enforcement period in 2019, where 25 people were killed and 270 injured by drunk drivers in California.